kasbah/gitbuilding-example/Output/sidesalad.md

 ## Method:

 Get four [cherry tomatoes] and cut them in half, sprinkle quarter a [teaspoon of salt] directly onto the inside of the tomatoes for flavour.
 Also chop up one [orange bell pepper], half an [avocado], and three [spring onions].
-Add all of these ingredients to your [Tupperware tub].
+Add all of these ingredients to your [Tupperware tub][Tupperware tubs].
 Drizzle over one [tablespoon of olive oil], a splash of [balsamic vinegar], a cheeky bit of [pepper], and another quarter [teaspoon of salt].
 Stir everything up, and you are good to go.